population-research/uganda-covid/response/wber_response.md

     In addition to the limited variation within each survey, a concern with this approach is that, despite this being a phone survey, each region did not have the same distribution of interview dates.

-    Hence, we unfortunately cannot directly follow this suggestion.
+    However, we appreciate the difficulty of interpreting the results in Tables 6 and 7 compared to the other results and have restructured our analysis to address these issues.

-    However, we appreciate the difficulty of interpreting the results in Tables 6 and 7 compared to the other results.
+    First, we now discuss what can be learned about the degree of lockdown from the Google mobility data (see also our response below to R2, suggestion 8) in the "Lockdown Context and Enforcement" section.
-    Hence, we instead interact the survey indicators with region dummies to examine regional differences.
+    Second, we present results for all rounds relative to round 4 and discuss how far from the lockdowns each survey round is.
-    We also discuss what can be learned about the degree of lockdown by region from the national and regional Google mobility data (see also our response below to R2, suggestion 8).
+    Finally, we have added a new subsection that examines the regional variation in lockdowns and food insecurity and also discuss what can be learned about the degrees of lockdown by region using regional Google mobility data (see also our response below to R2, suggestion 8).

 4. Attrition is large.
 Is it correlated with food security?
 It seems like it